oracle-livelabs/developer/visual-builder/studio/extend-apps/create-extn/create-extn.md

 Starting in Oracle Cloud Applications, we'll navigate to Visual Builder Studio and access a project where we can develop our extension.

-Estimated Time: -- minutes
+Estimated Time: 5 minutes

 ### About this lab

 To extend Oracle Cloud Applications in VB Studio, you must belong to a *project*.
 Every project in VB Studio is devoted to a discrete software effort, and the project you use in this lab is exclusive to your Oracle Cloud Application.
 The project brings together all the tools you need to create your App UI: a Git repository to store your source code, a pipeline to provide continuous integration and delivery, and more.

 Within your project, you'll create a *workspace*, a completely private area for you to work on your application.
 The changes you make in your workspace are stored in a clone of the project's Git repository, and are not visible to others until you share or publish them.
-A workspace also connects you to the Oracle Cloud Applications instance where you deploy your extension.

 ### Objectives